-This topic discusses some things to consider when purchasing a vehicle.
+This topic discusses some of the factors to consider when purchasing a vehicle.
 Once the vehicle is purchased, it becomes your property and your responsibility despite its flaws.
-There are several things you can do that may prevent costly mistakes in making your purchase.
+There are several precautionary steps that you can take which may prevent costly mistakes in making your purchase.

 Make your offer to purchase a used vehicle conditional to a satisfactory mechanical check of the vehicle.
-The vehicle should undergo a complete inspection that should be done by a garage mechanic and take it for a test drive.
+The vehicle should undergo a complete inspection that should be done by a garage mechanic, and you should take the vehicle for a test drive.
 If you made the offer conditional and the mechanical check is not satisfactory, you are under no obligation to purchase the vehicle.

-Do a search on the vehicle at any Motor Vehicle Registry Office to find out if the vehicle has been written off by an insurance company, whether it could be stolen or has liens or encumbrances (any due charges to be payable) on it.
+Do a search on the vehicle at any Motor Vehicle Registry Office to find out if the vehicle has been written off by an insurance company, it could be stolen or has liens or encumbrances (any due charges to be payable) on it.
+Ensure that the search includes a Vehicle Information Report from the vehicle registry, and a Personal Property lien search on the Vehicle Identification Number from the Personal Property Registry.
 You should obtain the owner’s name, the license plate number and serial number of the vehicle you want to purchase to perform the search.

 Insurance companies provide the serial numbers of written-off vehicles to the Motor Vehicle Registry Office for easy detection.
 A used vehicle that has been “written off” by an insurance company means it was not worth repairing.
 These vehicles cannot be driven on the highways unless they pass a safety inspection by Alberta Transportation.
 Once the vehicle passes inspection, a Safety Check Certificate will be issued by Alberta Transportation for that vehicle.
 You will need to present that Safety Check Certificate along with your Bill of Sale for registration.

 If you are not sure about the owner of the vehicle, then you can find out under whose name the vehicle is registered.
 This can be done by providing a license plate number or serial number to your local Registry office.
-If you have any concerns that the car might be stolen, call the police department or your local RCMP department.
+If you have any concerns that the car might be stolen, check online at the Canadian Police Information Centre, or call your police department or local RCMP department.

 The search will also show any liens or encumbrances that are registered against the vehicle.
 Ensure that all the liens and encumbrances are cleared on the title before making the purchase.
 Otherwise, these due charges will pass on to you with the purchase and your vehicle could be seized for non-payment.
 You could lose all money you paid for the vehicle.

 Once the mechanical check of the vehicle and search of title is done, carefully read the terms of the Purchase Contract so that it reflects your understanding of the purchase.
 For example, does the Contract state the warranty, the delivery date and the method of the payment you agreed to?
-All changes to the Contract must be agreed to by both seller and the buyer.
-The agreement to the changes must be indicated by both the parties putting their initials by the changed terms.
+All changes to the Contract must be agreed to by both, the seller and the buyer.
+The changes must be indicated by both parties putting their initials by the changed terms.

 Also check the terms of the Contract for the delivery date.
 Consider adding a term to the Contract for a penalty against the seller if the vehicle is not delivered on time.
 If you are trading in your old vehicle, add a Contract term that states who will own the trade-in until the new vehicle is delivered.
 Often the Purchase Contract will include a term that states you must pay the higher price if the price of the vehicle increases before it is delivered to you.
 If you see such a term, discuss this with the seller before you sign the Contract.
 Always obtain a receipt for a cash deposit on a vehicle purchase.